nureply/email-signature-generator/README.md

 #### Interns

 - **Onur Doğan**: Onur is a senior software engineering student at Çankaya Üniversitesi in Ankara, Türkiye.
+Interested in front-end development and game design.

 - **Ege Oruç**: Ege is a computer engineering student at Özyeğin Üniversity in İstanbul, Türkiye.
+Interested in web development, algorithms and data structures

 - **Hasan Uğur Ertem**: Hasan is a Management Information Systems student at Medipol Üniversity in Ankara, Türkiye.
+Interested in front-end development and cybersecurity

 #### Mentors